Virgin Media Logo

 Virgin Media Logo 2007-2011

-2006 saw a major milestone in Virgin Media history: Telewest and NTL merged to form one cohesive NTL: Telewest.
+2006 marked a major milestone in Virgin Media’s history: Telewest and NTL merged to form NTL: Telewest.
 Then they acquired Virgin Mobile, which allowed them to provide a full service.
 At the end of the year, the new telecommunications organization announced a name change.
 As a result of the rebranding, it became Virgin Media Inc. and received a bright red inverted figure-eight logo.

 On the left side of the infinity sign was the white word “Virgin,” handwritten diagonally and underlined with a long white line.
-The right side has been darkened and decorated on top with a bright shining arc.
-The free space at the bottom was occupied by the black “media” lettering, consisting of sans serif lowercase letters.
-The red-black gradient with uneven darkening gave a special charm to the logo.
+The right side has been darkened and, at the top, decorated with a bright, shining arc.
+The free space at the bottom was occupied by the black “media” lettering, consisting of sans-serif lowercase letters.
+The red-black gradient with uneven darkening gave the logo a special charm.

 2011 – 2012